 Parent PLUS Loan Rates and Terms

-Since 2006, Parent PLUS loan interest rates have been fixed at 7.9%.
-This is set to change, however, after the recent Senate bill.
-For the 2013-2014 school year, Parent PLUS loans will be offered at a rate of 6.4%.
-Then, they will be tied to the rate of the ten-year Treasury note, with a cap of 10.5%.
+Parent PLUS loan interest rates are currently fixed at 7%.
+They are tied to the rate of the ten-year Treasury note, with a cap of 10.5%.

 The PLUS loan is given for one academic year at a time.
 As a result, parents must qualify for the loan each year.
 In other words, the credit check at year one does not make parents eligible for four year’s worth of Parent PLUS Loans.
 The loan enters repayment once it is fully disbursed, and there are a variety of repayment options available to parents, including deferment.